 Stay in the Ladonia Air Castle

 Nestled in a secluded forest is an architectural marvel: the Ladonia Air Castle.
-It’s constructed out of four shipping containers and intertwined with a Bois d’arc tree, which makes bird watching an effortless feat from any of your five private balconies or the enclosed hot tub that is surrounded by windows on all sides.
-There is even a crow’s nest that gives you a vantage point from 50-feet in the air, as well as a hammock for the relaxation experience of a lifetime.
-For more about our experience staying in this unique treehouse in Texas, click here.
+It’s constructed from four shipping containers and intertwined with a Bois d’arc tree.
+This design makes bird watching easy from any of the five private balconies or the enclosed hot tub, which is surrounded by windows.

 Visit Bug Tussle